Updating the kernel

 Reverting back to current stock Raspbian kernel

-The Raspberry Pi Foundation kernel is part of the
+The Raspberry Pi Foundation kernel is supplied by the

-raspberrypi-kernel package, and the bootloader files are part of the
+raspberrypi-kernel package, and the bootloader and firmware are supplied by the

 raspberrypi-bootloader package.
 To revert to the current stock Raspbian kernel after trying

-rpi-update or a custom kernel, you need to reinstall both these packages, by running:
+rpi-update or a custom kernel, you need to reinstall both these packages as follows: